helpmefindaname/nlp-book-club/backlog/fastformers.md

 ## Low Precision Inference

 * Why are 8bit quantized matrix multiplications on the CPU so much faster than 32-bit floats?
 How big is the speedup?
-* Why is the GPU using 16 bit-flaots instead of 8-bit?
+* Why is the GPU using 16 bit-floats instead of 8-bit?
 What speedup could be achieved?

 ## Runtime Optimization